Xport NO3 Plate

 - Provides huge amounts of anaerobic surface area for efficient bacterial colonization for denitrification, along with sulfur doping to act as an electron donor to accelerate the process in freshwater, pond or marine applications.

-- Provides over 71,000 square feet (6,596 square meters) of surface area per liter of medium.
+- Laboratory Tested: Provides over 71,000 square feet (6,596 square meters) of surface area per liter of medium.
 One plate has about 125,000 square feet of useable surface area for bacterial colonization.

 - Also reduces phosphate significantly and dissolved organics.